Nelson-Jnrnd/f1-pit-predictor-dataset/README.md

 * DistanceToDriverAhead: The distance to the driver ahead in meters.
 * DriverAhead: The name tag (HAM, ALO, etc) of the driver ahead.
 * Track: The name of the track where the race took place.
-* Time: The time of the lap in HH:MM:SS format.
 * AirTemp: The temperature of the air in degrees Celsius.
 * Humidity: The humidity in percentage.
 * Pressure: The pressure in hPa.